javascript-tutorial/en.javascript.info/1-js/4-data-structures/4-object/article.md

 alert( a == b ); // false
 ```

-For unusual equality checks like: object vs a priimtive, or an object less/greater `< >` than another object, objects are converted to numbers.
-To say the truth, such comparisons occur very rarely in real code and usually are a result of a mistake.
+For unusual equality checks like: object vs a primitive (`obj == 5`), or an object less/greater than another object (`obj1 > obj2`), objects are converted to numbers.
+To say the truth, such comparisons occur very rarely in real code and usually are a result of a coding mistake.

-## Cloning, Object.assign
+## Cloning and Object.assign

 What if we need to duplicate an object?
 Create an independant copy, a clone?